echavet/MitsubishiCN105ESPHome/README.md

 > [!WARNING]
 > Due to a change in ESPHome 2025.8.0, some users are facing UART connection issues after a cold boot.
 Forcing the firmware esphome version to a previous release (2025.7.5 and below) solves the issue (no cold boot required).
 Alternative is to force ESP32 IDF version to 5.4.0.
 Note that OTA updates to 2025.8.0+ may work but can break after a subsequent cold boot.
 >
-> *"commit 116c91e9c5fc6d0d32191bd4e6d6e406e2bff6bf Author: Jonathan Swoboda <154711427+swoboda1337@users.noreply.github.com> Date:   Tue Jul 22 19:15:31 2025 -0400*
+> _"commit 116c91e9c5fc6d0d32191bd4e6d6e406e2bff6bf Author: Jonathan Swoboda <154711427+swoboda1337@users.noreply.github.com> Date: Tue Jul 22 19:15:31 2025 -0400_
 >
->    *Bump ESP32 IDF version to 5.4.2 and Arduino version to 3.2.1 (#9770)"*
+> _Bump ESP32 IDF version to 5.4.2 and Arduino version to 3.2.1 (#9770)"_
 >
+> **GOOD NEWS**: Starting from version 1.3.5, the CN105 component automatically includes a workaround for the ESP-IDF 5.4.1 GPIO regression.
+You no longer need to add the `on_boot` GPIO reset workaround in your YAML configuration.
+The component will automatically reset the UART GPIO pins during initialization to prevent cold boot connection issues.
 >
+> If you previously added this workaround to your YAML:
+>
 > ```yaml
+> esphome:
+>   on_boot:
+>     - priority: 1001
+>       then:
+>         - lambda: |-
+>             gpio_reset_pin((gpio_num_t)00);
+>             gpio_reset_pin((gpio_num_t)04);
+> ```
+>
+> You can now safely remove it as the component handles this automatically.
+>
+> ```yaml
 > esp32:
 >   board: esp32-s3-devkitc-1
 >   framework:
 >     type: esp-idf
 >     version: 5.4.0
 >   variant: esp32s3
 >   flash_size: 8MB
 > ```
+>
-This project is a firmware for ESP32 microcontrollers supporting UART communication via the CN105 Mitsubishi connector.
+> This project is a firmware for ESP32 microcontrollers supporting UART communication via the CN105 Mitsubishi connector.
 Its purpose is to enable complete control of a compatible Mitsubishi heat pump through Home Assistant, a web interface, or any MQTT client.

 It uses the ESPHome framework and is compatible with the Arduino framework and ESP-IDF.